dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/index.md

 ### Inject a script before or after Blazor starts

-To ensure scripts load before or after Blazor starts, use a [JavaScript initializer](xref:blazor/fundamentals/startup#javascript-initializers).
+To ensure scripts load before or after Blazor starts, use a JavaScript initializer.
+For more information and examples, see <xref:blazor/fundamentals/startup#javascript-initializers>.

 ## JavaScript isolation in JavaScript modules